JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcSin"></a>CArcSin / CASin

-Returns the complex arcsine of this complex number.
+Returns the complex arcsine of a complex number.
 The branch cuts are on the real axis, less than -1 and greater than 1.

 ```
 FUNCTION CArcSin (BYREF value AS _complex) AS _complex